How to Prepare Your Ford for the Winter

 As the temperatures continue to fall, it is important that you take some time to winterize your car for the extreme temperatures ahead.
 In order to do so, just follow a few steps below.

 The first step in this process involves a full tune-up.
 Although it is very important to maintain your vehicle on a regular basis, this is also an important time to ensure that your vehicle’s oil is changed, your tires are rotated and properly inflated, your battery is fully charged and ready to take on anything and that your air filter is clean.
-A quick trip to your can assure that each of these services, along with topping off your vehicle’s fluids, is completed in the perfect time.
+A quick trip to your Ford service center in Port Alberni, BC can assure that each of these services, along with topping off your vehicle’s fluids, is completed in the perfect time.

 Along with the engine, another very important automotive part that should be checked and maintained during this time of year are your tires.
 While low tire pressure is one of the most common issues that you will see as the temperatures begin to drop due to the air molecules fluctuating as the temperatures drop.
 Along with checking your tires air pressure on a frequent basis be sure to inspect your tires for bulges or bubbles in the side walls.
 You should also keep an eye on your tires tread depth.
 The lower your tread the less traction you have in all aspects of driving.
 Whether it be sleet, slush, ice, or snow; all these driving conditions require the ultimate amount of traction.